Belper: Education

-Secondary schools

 Belper School and Sixth Form Centre has approximately 1,400 pupils aged 11–18.
 It was originally named "Belper High School" when it was built in 1973, and is adjacent to Belper Leisure Centre.
 Famous people to have attended the school include Ross Davenport – winner of two swimming gold medals at the 2006 Commonwealth Games – and Alison Hargreaves, holder of a number of mountaineering records.